 Sales tax is usually simple for hobbyists and part-time sellers.
 But for the professionals, things can get complicated fast.

-Note: Article last updated May 2016.
-This article is not intended to cover every detail of sales tax law, or to replace the advice of a tax professional.
+Note: This article was last updated 11/2/2018.
+It is not intended to cover every detail of sales tax law, nor to replace the advice of a tax professional.
 You are responsible for your own understanding of, and compliance with, the law.

-- Determine which state and local jurisdictions you have a “nexus” in.
+- Determine which state and local jurisdictions you have a physical presence or “nexus” in.
 (See “When Do You Have to Pay Sales Tax?” below.)

 - Carefully research the sales tax laws in each of those locations.

 - Apply for sales tax permits as necessary.

 - Collect and report sales tax as required by the jurisdictions in which you have nexuses.